Godoy0722/ops_csv_importexport/README.md

    - Solution:
      - Verify the file exists and the path is correct
      - Use absolute paths for reliability
-     - For relative paths, they are resolved from the OJS root directory
+     - For relative paths, they are resolved from the OPS root directory
-     - Check file permissions (must be readable by the web server user)
+     - Check file permissions (must be readable by the user running the CLI script)
      - Ensure the file is not empty

 2. **Invalid Source Directory**